 Brad nailers stand right beside pin nailers when it comes to finishing.
 These nailers, too, work with smaller nails of around 18 Gauge size and are used in crown molding, furnishing, and trim work.

-To operate a Brad Nailer, you will need a 2 gallon air compressor that can generate 70-90 PSI while keeping an airflow capacity above 2 CFM.
+To operate a Brad Nailer, you’ll need a 2 gallon air compressor that can generate 70-90 PSI while keeping an airflow capacity above 2 CFM.

 8. Finish Nail Gun

-Finish nail guns are commonly used for finishing fine carpentry work.
-Unlike Brad or pin nailers, however, they are capable of working with bulkier pieces of wood.
+Finish nail guns are generally used for finishing fine carpentry work.
+Unlike Brad or pin nailers, they’re capable of working with bulkier pieces of wood.
 The nails they use are of 15-16G, which are slightly thicker than typical Brad nails.

 9. Staple Gun

-These are simple devices that drive staples into fabric, upholstery or sometimes even in small wood-working projects.
+These are simple tools that drive staples into fabric, upholstery or sometimes even in small wood-working projects.
 Many are mechanical and work based on muscle power, while some larger ones are pneumatic.

 To operate a pneumatic staple gun, your compressor will have to generate a 70-90 PSI pressure, and usually require a small tank capacity of 1-2 gallons.
 It does not need a CFM of more than 2, considering 0.22 CFM is required per shot.